Asquera/warden-hmac-authentication/README.md

 ## HMACSigner usage

 The HMACSigner class can be used to validate and generate signatures for a given request.
+Most methods accept a hash as an intermediate representation of the request but some methods accept and operate on full urls.

-    h = HMACSigner.new('md5')
+    h = HMACSigner.new
-    h.generate_signature(canonical_representation, 'secret')
+    h.sign_url('http://example.org/example.html', 'secret')

-    h.validated_signature(canonical_representation, signature, 'secret')
+    h.validate_url_signature('http://example.org/example.html?auth[signature]=foo', 'secret')

 ## Licence

 Copyright (c) 2011 Florian Gilcher <florian.gilcher@asquera.de>, Felix Gilcher <felix.gilcher@asquera.de>